mikegirenko/coding-dojo/README.md

 1. Write a program  that takes a current board position together with information about whose turn it is, and returns a list of the legal moves for that player.

+_Kata: Roman Numerals_
+1. Write a function to convert from normal numbers to Roman Numerals